peetw/foundation_postgres/performance_tuning.md

 noncritical transactions without risk of data corruption.

-*pg_test_fsync* can determine the fastest ``wal_sync_method`` on your specific system (method is used for forcing WAL updates out to disk.
+*pg_test_fsync* can determine the fastest ``wal_sync_method`` on your specific system (method is used for forcing WAL updates out to disk).
 It reports average sync operation time for different methods.
 Compare the methods and choose the one with the fastest performance for your hardware (check ``postgres.conf`` for options).